MV-Map: Offboard HD-Map Generation with Multi-view Consistency: Experiments

-\mypar{Scaling to more frames.} We demonstrate that our fusion strategy can handle and significantly benefit from a larger number of frames, which is critical for offboard HD-Map generation.
+\mypar{Scaling to more frames.} We demonstrate that our fusion strategy can handle and significantly benefit from a larger number of frames, which is critical for offboard HD map generation.
 We evaluate our offboard framework under varied input frames in Fig.~\ref{fig:iou-curve}. \ourmodel can utilize all the keyframes (40 frames) in nuScenes and this number is only bounded by the sequence length.
 As clearly shown in the blue curve of Fig.~\ref{fig:iou-curve}, \ourmodel benefits from more frames, indicating its {\em scalability} for offboard scenarios, especially compared with the average fusion baseline, whose performance drops after using more than 15 frames.
 This indicates that our region-centric fusion strategy is able to {\em reason the complementary regions among the frames}, instead of blindly averaging them all.

-\mypar{Qualitative comparison.} We visualize the generated HD-Maps in Fig.~\ref{fig:cmp_fig}.
+\mypar{Qualitative comparison.} We visualize the generated HD maps in Fig.~\ref{fig:cmp_fig}.
 As clearly shown, \ourmodel corrects the artifacts from onboard models and achieves better completeness and details.
-In addition, the HD-Maps generated offboard have high fidelity compared with the ground truth, especially in the center regions covered by more frames.
+In addition, the HD maps generated offboard have high fidelity compared with the ground truth, especially in the center regions covered by more frames.

 \mypar{Analyzing KL-divergence and confidence scores.} We empirically analyze the output of the uncertainty network in Fig.~\ref{fig:kl-div}.
 As for the confidence scores, we observe that they indeed decrease the contributions of unreliable regions, such as the part with occlusion in Fig.~\ref{fig:kl-div}a, highlighted with solid circles.
-Additionally, we transfer the KL-divergence prediction head to the validation set and find the predictions reasonably reflect the differences between the predictions and ground truth, as in Fig.~\ref{fig:kl-div}b.
-We further notice that the regions with higher KL-divergence values (Fig.~\ref{fig:kl-div}a) also have lower confidences (Fig.~\ref{fig:kl-div}b), highlighted with dashed circles.
+The invisible area has much smaller confidence than its nearby regions.
+Additionally, we transfer the KL-divergence prediction head to the validation set and find the predictions reasonably correlate with the confidence scores, as in Fig.~\ref{fig:kl-div}b.
+We notice that the regions with higher KL-divergence values (Fig.~\ref{fig:kl-div}b) also have lower confidences (Fig.~\ref{fig:kl-div}a), highlighted with the dashed circles.